CiscoIOx/perfsonar/README.md

 ================================================================================

-# Cisco IOx Perfsonar LXC Application
+# Cisco IOx Perfsonar Application
-This Cisco IOx Perfsonar application is an LXC app based on the Internet2 docker perfsonar-testpoint image.
-It is an IOx reference application, highlighting how a standard docker image is repackaged into a Cisco IOx application.
+This Cisco IOx Perfsonar application is based on the Internet2 docker perfsonar-testpoint image.
+An external Central Measurement component is required since local GUI and Measurement Database are not supported to provide the smallest resource requirements for the IOx Perfsonar application.
+This is an IOx reference application, highlighting how a standard docker image is repackaged into a Cisco IOx application.
+Modifications to the build script can be made to custom taylor the features required by the customer.

-# Cisco IOx Perfsonar LXC Application Download Links
+# Cisco IOx Perfsonar Application Download Links
-## IOX LXC Application:
+## IOX Application:
 Application image:

+NOTE: Currently, the IOX application tarfile is not available.
+Only the build script has been released as described below.

 https://devhub.cisco.com/artifactory/webapp/#/artifacts/browse/tree/General/iox-packages/apps/perfsonar/x86/